MarvelousHopefull/DataXflow/README.md

 The Jimena-To-D2D extension is meant as a tool to bridge the usage of Jimena and D2D.
 D2D allows to test and fit the graph used in Jimena to collected experimental data.
 The added GUIs help with the generation of files needed for the usage of D2D.
+You can find the D2D software here: https://github.com/Data2Dynamics/d2d

 ## Installation
 Downloading the JimenaE.jar file provided in the master branch gives you access to the complete Jimena software